-Irvington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Irvington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Irvington is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Irvington who work in office and administrative support (17.89%), healthcare suport services (9.79%), and sales jobs (9.00%).
+There are especially a lot of people living in Irvington who work in office and administrative support (13.33%), healthcare suport services (10.10%), and sales jobs (6.64%).

 Many people in Irvington take advantage of public transportation to get around.
 In fact, for the size of the town, the number of people who use the bus to commute to work is quite high.
 This helps to fill a need among Irvington citizens for affordable transportation.

-The citizens of Irvington are slightly less educated than the national average of 21.84% for the average city or town: 13.20% of adults in Irvington have a bachelor's degree or advanced degree
+The percentage of adults in Irvington who are college-educated is close to the national average for all communities of 21.84%: 18.83% of the adults in Irvington have a bachelor's degree or advanced degree.

 The most common language spoken in Irvington is English.
-Other important languages spoken here include French Creole and Spanish.
+Other important languages spoken here include French and French Creole.